 Recruiting candidates through social platforms has become a common practice by many companies.
 Since 86% of all job applicants are using social media for their job search, it makes sense to level up your social media recruiting efforts.
+Take a look at the following social media recruiting examples to get inspired.

 At this point, having a social media presence is crucial for any company.
 Of course, you want to attract customers, but also potential candidates.
 Therefore, adopting a social media recruiting strategy that includes a social wall like the examples below could benefit your business.